 When we used this electric chainsaw to clear portions of an unkempt residential yard, we found it to be adequate.
 It was able to cut through wild tree sprouts, cut up branches and remove dead wood effectively.
 But nothing stood out enough to make it better than other chainsaws we were testing.

-As far as electric chainsaws go, there’s not much to gloat about with the Homelite UT43122B.
-But there’s not much to complain about either.
-We wouldn’t recommend it over the Worx, but it is less expensive.
+As far as electric chainsaws go, there’s not much to gloat about with the Homelite UT43122B, but there’s not much to complain about either.
+We wouldn’t recommend it over the Worx in terms of performance, but it is less expensive.